Vocabulary LINCing Routine (FI)

 Our classroom: We co-teach 19 fifth grade students.
 We have 5 students in our class with IEPs.
 Three of the students are eligible for services due to a specific learning disability and two of the students have Autism.
 We have 8 Gap group 1 students and 2 Gap group 2 students.

-akwinn Over 6 years ago
+akwinn Almost 7 years ago

 Used LINCING Frequently